Light Weight Deflectometer (LWD) Zorn ZFG 3000 Overview

 - Accurate repeatable results

-- One-person use: designed for field testing, the device is portable and lightweight
+- One-person use: being designed for field testing, the device is portable and lightweight

 - Easy to use